trevor050/content-guard/README.md

-# ContentGuard v4.5 - Ultimate Anti-Troll System
+# ContentGuard v0.1.0 (Beta)

-Revolutionary content analysis system with 4 optimized variants for maximum performance flexibility.
+🛡️ **Advanced Content Analysis System - Pre-1.0 Development Version**

+> ⚠️ **BETA SOFTWARE**: This is a pre-1.0 development version.
+The API may change between releases.
+Use in production at your own risk.

+Modern content moderation and spam detection with context-aware analysis, harassment detection, and ML-powered toxicity classification.

-## 🚀 Quick Start as NPM Package
+## 🚀 Quick Start

 ### Installation